afsc-gap-products/akfishcondition/README.md

 # akfishcondition: Fish morphometric condition
 This repository contains an R package for calculating morphometric condition indicators based on residuals of length-weight relationships.
-The package also includes functions to generate morphometric condition indicators using the R package VAST ([https://github.com/James-Thorson-NOAA/VAST](https://github.com/James-Thorson-NOAA/VAST)).
+The package also includes wrapper functions to generate morphometric condition indicators using the R package VAST ([https://github.com/James-Thorson-NOAA/VAST](https://github.com/James-Thorson-NOAA/VAST)).
 The code in this repository generates Groundfish Morphometric Condition Indicators for the Aleutian Islands, Bering Sea, and Gulf of Alaska Ecosystem Status Report and juvenile and adult Pacific cod condition indicators for Ecosystem and Socioeconomic Profiles.

 The most recent version of this package was built in R 4.3.1.